JAlcocerT/JAlcocerT/content/blog/dev-email.md

 Its API and SMTP interfaces provide flexibility but might present a learning curve for less technical users.

+---

+## Conclusions

+All these SMTP setups will help you with your social media, if you are into it.

+Hopefully you are aware now of the differences between: regular mails vs transactional emails vs marketing emails.

+> After testing these, I would order them: Mailtrap > ReSend > MailJet for transactional purposes.
+Tested all of them on the free plan, w/o CC.

+> > You can still keep your Mailerlite setup for newsletters/marketing and Proton/GMAIL for your regular mails.

+If you just wanted a quick/live way to talk , instead of sending mails...[just chat](https://jalcocert.github.io/JAlcocerT/homelab-security/#privacy-apps)

+But if you are a marketer, you probably care more about those leads / cold emails outreach.

+The good thing was to get **Mailjet + ListMonk working**, so that transactional or [marketing emails](#email-for-marketing) will just work.

+You are free to also plug n8n, or feed ListMonk from leads from waiting lists or sales pipelines.

-## Email for Marketing
+### Email for Marketing

 I was writting [about marketing tools](https://jalcocert.github.io/JAlcocerT/software-for-marketing-agencies) some time back.

 In the meantime, saw: https://github.com/aaPanel/BillionMail

-> agpl v3.0 |  BillionMail gives you open-source MailServer, NewsLetter, Email Marketing — fully self-hosted, dev-friendly, and **free from monthly fees**.
+> agpl v3.0 |  BillionMail gives you **open-source MailServer, NewsLetter, Email Marketing** — fully self-hosted, dev-friendly, and **free from monthly fees**.

 We also have the good olds, like **ListMonk**